Introduction to Grammar

 The simplest sentences are made only out of parts called clauses.
 A clause has a subject (a noun) and a verb.
 A simple sentence is just an independent clause.

 Yes, that is technically a complete, grammatically correct thought, even though I could have been much more descriptive.
 An independent clause is any combination of a subject and a verb that can stand on its own as a complete thought.

 One of the ways to make an interesting sentence is to combine an independent clause with another independent clause: then you have a compound sentence.

 (1) Jeff threw the ball, and Joe caught it.

 (2) Jeff threw the ball; Joe caught it.

-To combine two related independent clauses, you must connect them with a comma followed by one of the following words:
+One of the ways to connect two related independent clauses is to connect them with a comma followed by one of the following words: